 An apprenticeship is a brilliant way to kick-start your career and allows you to learn, gain experience and get paid.
 As an apprentice you would be employed by a company who commits to train you as part of your job or organisation in order to build your skills and knowledge.
 An apprenticeship can take between one and four years to complete depending on the level of the qualification and your previous experience.
 WHO WE ARE AND WHAT WE DO We are a training provider who works alongside employers across the UK to deliver apprenticeships within their businesses.
 We specialise in the delivery of engineering, manufacturing and maintenance apprenticeships working within a number of different sectors.
-For more information on the recruitment process

-WHERE CAN AN APPRENTICESHIP TAKE YOU?
+See the back cover for more information about the recruitment process. theengineeringtrust.org | 01993 882008 WHERE CAN AN APPRENTICESHIP TAKE YOU?

 The engineering and manufacturing sectors have a rich history of using apprenticeships to bring talented people into the industry.
 Many apprentices progress into more senior roles using the skills and knowledge they gained during their training to make an impact, not only within the business they start in, but in the wider industry too.

 JOB EXAMPLES

+MACHINIST - Apprentice Level: 2

-MACHINIST APPRENTICE LEVEL: 2 Role detail: A machinist is someone who operates manual and CNC machine tools in order to produce a component or product.
-Equipment such as gear cutting machinery, vertical and horizontal machining centres, lathes, multi-axis multi-functional machines and grinding machines might be used as part of their work.
+Role detail: A machinist is someone who operates manual and CNC machine tools in order to produce a component or product.
+Equipment such as gear cutting machinery, vertical and horizontal machining centres, lathes, multi-axis multifunctional machines and grinding machines might be used as part of their work.
 Industries: Precision engineering, motorsport teams and their supply chain, manufacturing.

-COMPOSITE TECHNICIAN APPRENTICE LEVEL: 3 Role detail: Composite technicians produce highly detailed components or products using state of the art techniques from materials such as carbon fibre or resin.
+COMPOSITE TECHNICIAN - Apprentice Level: 3

+Role detail: Composite technicians produce highly detailed components or products using state of the art techniques from materials such as carbon fibre or resin.
 Their work includes tooling, moulding, laying-up, curing, trimming, finishing, inspecting and testing the items produced, some of which may be one-off specialist pieces or large runs of multiple products.
 Industries: Motorsport teams and their supply chain, medical, automotive, aerospace.
+SCIENTIFIC INSTRUMENT TECHNICIAN - Apprentice Level: 4